OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 # OpenLoco version 22.10+ (???)

+## Implement Industry Functions [#1643, #1669, #1694, #1700, #1707, #1716]
+A number of pull requests all focused on industry related functions.
+These represent almost all of the remaining industry functions.
+All that remains for industry is to implement CreateIndustry GameCommand and IndustryObject load.
+At this point almost all of the industry related structures have been mapped and are mostly understood.
+There is not much that is not known about industries.

 ## Misc Refactors [#1706, #1705, #1701, #1715]
 No code base is without violations to coding style or minor design issues.
 These refactors help ensure the codebase is consistent, sensible and compiles quickly.
 All of which improve the speed at which new features can be implemented and code can be understood.
 Special thanks to @tnixeu who is not part of the regular team for his refactor.